 - Presenter monitors action plan implementation

-To participate in the TBW Program, an agency must participate in the POST reimbursement program.
+To participate in the TBW Program, an agency must participate in the POST program.
 An agency is eligible for a POST-approved Team Building Workshop every two years (every other fiscal year).

 The following program guidelines are established to ensure equity in the application of Team Building Workshop Program resources:

 - POST and the client agency are co-clients of the TBW presenter.

 - Information derived during the TBW process may not be released without the prior consent of POST and all workshop participants.

 - POST-certified presenters may not contract with TBW client agencies for private consulting services for a six-month period following a TBW presentation.